LakhderAmine99/Tic-Tac-Toe/README.md

 ## Play the game

-You can play the game here, [a link](https://lakhderamine99.github.io/Tic-Tac-Toe/)Play.
+You can play the game here, [Play](https://lakhderamine99.github.io/Tic-Tac-Toe/).

 ## How to play